Lance England - In Memory

 After growing up in Cheshire, Celia moved to London for her work and now lives with her two cats in Shepperton.
 She joined Brooklands Radio after being interviewed on air as an organiser of Shepperton Village Fair.
 She decided she wanted to be involved in community radio and is part of our sales and marketing team.
-She currently co-presents the station’s very popular Fabulous Women on Tuesday lunchtimes and Classical Collection on Sundays.
+She currently co-presents the station’s very popular Just Women on Tuesday lunchtimes and produces the Classical Collection on Sundays.

 Away from the studio she runs a marketing consultancy, Cameo